Don't Stop the Party (Pitbull song)

 "Don't Stop the Party" is a song recorded by American rapper Pitbull for his seventh studio album, Global Warming.
-The song features TJR and includes samples of the song "Funky Kingston" by Toots and the Maytals replayed by Mark Summers at Scorccio Sample Replays.
-It was released on September 25, 2012, as the album's third single by RCA Records.
+The song features American DJ TJR and includes samples of the song "Funky Kingston" by Toots and the Maytals replayed by Mark Summers at Scorccio Sample Replays.
+It was released on September 26, 2012, as the album's third single by RCA Records.

-The song was written by Pitbull, TJR, José García, Jorge Gomez Martinez, Warwick Lyn, and Frederick Hibbert, and it was produced by Rozdilsky under his stage name TJR, with additional production by Scottish house producer Chris Lake.
+The song was written by Pitbull, TJR, José García, Jorge Gomez Martinez, Warwick Lyn, and Frederick Hibbert, and it was produced by Rozdilsky under his stage name TJR, with additional production by English house producer Chris Lake.
 Rozdilsky had previously written the song as "Funky Vodka", which caught Pitbull's attention.
 It has peaked at number 17 on the US Billboard Hot 100.

 Background and composition

 The song was originally titled "Funky Vodka" as written by TJR.
 It was played heavily at the Miami Winter Music Conference and caught the attention of Pitbull, who asked TJR to work with him for it to be a single from Global Warming.